 How to pace your story is one of the most important things you’ll learn.
 Without this, your story will lack momentum, and you could be setting your readers up for a disappointing ending.
-Through an interactive evening of inspiring discussion, practical advice, and tips, Ruth will cover everything from ensuring consistency and clarity, making sure your plot flows at the right pace, and how to go about outlining and planning your plot before you start, to finding structural problems and how to deal with them.
+Through an interactive evening of inspiring discussion, practical advice, and tips, everything from ensuring consistency and clarity, making sure your plot flows at the right pace will be covered, as well as how to go about outlining and planning your plot before you start, to finding structural problems and how to deal with them.

-Ruth is perfectly placed to help you craft a plot that will encourage readers to get completely immersed in your story, desperate to find out what happens next.
+You'll leave perfectly placed to craft a plot that will encourage readers to get completely immersed in your story, desperate to find out what happens next.

 The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP.
-Doors will open at 6pm, with drinks provided upon arrival.
+Doors will open at 6pm, with refreshments provided upon arrival.

-Drinks will start at 6pm and your workshop with Ruth begins at 6.30pm prompt, finishing at 8.30pm.
+Your workshop begins with Charlotte at 6.30pm prompt, finishing at 8.30pm.